facebookresearch/CPA/README.md

 * Note that hyperparameters in the `demo.ipynb` are not default and will not work work for new datasets.
 Please make sure to run `run_sweeps.sh` for your new dataset to find best hyperparameters.
 ## Examples and Reproducibility
 All the examples and the reproducbility notebooks for the plots in the paper could be found in the [`notebooks/`](notebooks/) folder.

+## Curation of your own data to train CPA

+* To prepare your data to train CPA, you need to add specific fields to adata object and perfrom data split.
+Examples on how to add necessary fields for multiple datasets used in the paper can be found in [`preprocessing/`](/https://github.com/facebookresearch/CPA/tree/master/preprocessing) folder.

 ## Training a model